kn0xyland/meshtastic-mqtt-mysql-docker/README.md

+Containerised version of Brad Hughes Meshtastic-MQTT-MySQL application.

+Saw an opportunity to Containerise and simplify the deployment process using Docker ❤️

+The proceeding README is taken from Brad's readme, I've added a section detailing containerisation.
+Also checkout the ChangeLog for changes to Brad's original files, this was to make them docker-compose friendly.

+Chur!

 # meshtastic-mqtt-mysql
 This PHP-CLI script, which is run as a shell script daemon, runs permanently in the background, subscribes to the Meshtastic JSON topic on your MQTT server, captures messages delivered from the mesh via MQTT, and imports them into MySQL tables.